thoughtspot/thoughtspot.github.io/_release/notes.md

   <dlentry id="ease-of-installation"><dt>RHEL and Amazon Linux 2 ease of installation</dt><dd>This release of ThoughtSpot makes it easier to deploy ThoughtSpot on an <a href="{{ site.baseurl }}/appliance/amazon-linux-2/al2-overview.html">Amazon Linux 2</a> or <a href="{{ site.baseurl }}/appliance/rhel/rhel.html">RHEL image</a>.
   <ul>
+  <li>You can now use a Terraform, Puppet, or Chef template, or an Ansible tarball, to install OS packages, dependencies, and the ThoughtSpot CLI (tscli), and configure your cluster.
+Previously, you could only use an Ansible tarball or Terraform template.</li>
-  <li>You now only need 20 GB on the root drive for yum packages and system logs, 50 GB for <code>/tmp</code>, and 200 GB for ThoughtSpot installation.</li>
+  <li>You now only need 20 GB on the root drive for yum packages and system logs, and 200 GB for ThoughtSpot installation.</li>
   <li>You can now deploy ThoughtSpot on RHEL version 7.9.
 You can no longer deploy ThoughtSpot on RHEL version 7.7.</li>
-  <li>If your organization performs automation with a different configuration management tool, you can use the template ThoughtSpot developed for automation with Terraform.
-You can obtain this template from our <a href="https://github.com/thoughtspot/community-tools/tree/master/ThoughtSpot_Cloud_deployments/AWS/template_Homogeneous_cluster_ssm" target="_blank">Github repository</a>.
-ThoughtSpot provides templates for alternative tools only as generic guidelines.
-You should review the templates before using them and make sure that they are safe to use in your organization.
-In no way can ThoughtSpot be held responsible for any issue arising from their use.</li>
   </ul>
   </dd></dlentry>